jeff0282/webgoose/README.md

-# Webgoose - A Static-Site Generating Micro-Framework
+## Webgoose - A Static-Site Generating Micro-Framework

 **[Still very much in development, I swear this project never gets anywhere..]**

 In its 12th(?) round of 'back to the drawing board', Webgoose has now become a micro-framework designed around compartmentalisation.

-Primary to the objectives of Webgoose are its Components and their Filegroups, which allow for easy grouping of both static and renderable files, attached together in a tree hierarchy.
+Primary to the objectives of Webgoose are its Components and their Filegroups, which allow for easy searching and grouping of both static and renderable files by their attributes, attached together in a tree structure.

 The current iteration of Webgoose is inspired by a similar framework ['Lightweight'](https://github.com/mdrachuk/lightweight), and shares a similar API.